Alex-Huleatt/Bin-Packing/README.md

-#Bin-Packing Assignment w/ Solution
+#Bin-Packing
 CSCI-338 Bin packing assignment

-This is the problem solution created by Matthew Rohrlach.
-Please see the original that this was forked from for a fresh copy.

-Original text follows:
+This problem is **much** more closely related to the *strip packing problem*.
+If one were to, say, want to google keywords for ideas, that *might* return better results.

 ##Goal